Senior Living and Care Options

-How you answer these questions will help to refine your search.
-And it will help in the decision-making process.
-For example, if you are in a financial position that requires you to make a choice between spending dollars on a larger apartment VS spending dollars on more support, it helps to be very clear on the things that will be most important to your loved one’s health and success in a new setting.
+Are you are in a financial position that requires you to make a choice between spending dollars on a larger apartment versus spending dollars on more support where the range of services and staff expertise is available?
+It helps to be very clear on the things that will be most important to your loved one’s health and success in a new setting.

-In-home Care has an important role in the range of senior services.
-It is valuable for someone returning from a hospital or a stay in a rehabilitation center, that needs assistance for a short period of time.
+In-home care is valuable for someone returning from a hospital or a stay in a rehabilitation center, who needs assistance for a short period of time.
 It can work well when a loved one has a care need that follows a consistent schedule, such as a bath several times a week.
-An aide can come and provide that service on a scheduled basis.

-In addition to meals, housekeeping, transportation and social activities, Assisted Living also includes health monitoring, assistance with medications, help with self care such as grooming, dressing, bathing, using a bathroom or even transferring in and out of beds and chairs.
-It may also be beneficial for a loved one with early memory loss.
-Learn how Laureate Group provides Assisted Living Services in our communities.
+In addition to meals, housekeeping, transportation and social activities, assisted living also includes health monitoring, assistance with medications, help with self-care such as grooming, dressing, bathing, using a bathroom or even transferring in and out of beds and chairs.